facebookarchive/sparts/README.rst

 ============

 -  Be able to implement services with as little code as possible
--  Support as many RPC transports as possible (thrift, http, dbus, etc)
+-  Support as many RPC transports as possible (thrift, HTTP, dbus, etc)
 -  Make it painless to integrate services that require custom IO loops (twisted, tornado, glib, etc)